adropofliquid/wallet/README.md

-# Exploring a hybrid KMS with Multi-party computation
+# Exploring a Key Management System with Multi-party computation